layrfelipe/Learning-WebRTC/README.md

 ## PS
 Don't use Chrome to run the application because starting on version 47, secure origins (HTTPS) is required for getUserMedia method\
-So far I have been using Edge and it works fine
+So far I have been using Edge and it works fine\

+## Next steps
+Separate folders for client and server\
+More than 2 peers connected
+Containerize application